Last Updated on April 23, 2026 by Emma Fajcz | Published: September 17, 2019

 Puces de Vanves

 Sunday is a great day for flea market hunters in Paris.
 One standout is the Puces de Vanves, which occupies the tree-shaded pavement near the Porte de Vanves metro station.

-Here, one stall specializes in old sewing items—ribbons, thread, even sequins—while another has trays of lovely costume jewelry.
+There’s a wide variety of things available, as one stall specializes in old sewing items—ribbons, thread, even sequins—while another has trays of lovely costume jewelry.
 However, most vendors are generalists, selling a little bit of anything and everything.
+The market opens at 7 am, and starts to wind down by midday.

-Insider’s tip: If you want a bargain, head up to the far end of the market (past the coffee stall and resident piano player).
+Insider’s Tip: If you want a bargain, head up to the far end of the market (past the coffee stall and resident piano player).

 Puces de Saint-Ouen